Rosemary Infused Olive Oil. I do love summer.

 Idyllic over bruschetta.
 Grill your bread, rub some fresh garlic over it, and gently sprinkle some infused rosemary oil.
 Delicious.

-Makes the perfect gift too
+It makes the perfect gift too.

 Let’s not forget that it makes the best holiday food gift.
 I have enjoyed making this rosemary-infused oil and giving it as a gift during the holiday season.